eQTLGen/ConvertVcf2Hdf5/README.md

 ```

 You can save the modified script version to informative name, e.g. `submit_GenotypeConversion_pipeline_[**CohortName_PlatformName**].sh`.

+You can select scheduler type by adjusting the profile as following:

+- Slurm: `-profile slurm,singularity`
+- PBS/TORQUE: `-profile pbs,singularity`
+- SGE: `-profile sge,singularity`

 Then submit the job `sbatch submit_GenotypeConversion_pipeline_[**CohortName_PlatformName**].sh`.
 This initiates pipeline, makes analysis environment (using singularity or conda) and automatically submits the steps in correct order and parallel way.
 Separate `work` directory is made to the folder and contains all interim files.